-Join Richard Harrington for an in-depth discussion in this video What is Programmed Auto mode?, part of Up and Running with the Nikon D600 and D610.
+Join Richard Harrington for an in-depth discussion in this video What is Programmed Auto mode?, part of Learning the Nikon D600 and D610.

 - The programmed auto mode…of your camera automatically adjusts shutter speed…and aperture based on a built-in program.…This is often a useful mode if you wanna shoot snapshots…or you're dealing with tough lighting…and you'd like the camera to choose some or most…of the exposure settings for you.…When shooting in program auto mode,…the camera will determine both the shutter speed…and aperture, however, you're free…to choose how the auto-focus, white balance, ISO…and file format behave.…While the camera calculates exposure using a program,…you still have some choices.…